-If you’ve ever baked gluten-free in the mountains and thought, “This recipe worked perfectly at home-what happened up here?”, you’re not imagining things.
+Ever baked gluten-free in the mountains and thought, “This recipe worked perfectly at home—what happened up here?”
+You’re not imagining things.
 High altitude changes how batters rise, how quickly moisture disappears, and when a crumb sets.
-And when you remove gluten from the equation, those changes become even more noticeable.
+Remove gluten from the equation, and those changes get even more noticeable.

 Most high-altitude advice starts and ends with quick fixes: cut the baking powder, add a splash of liquid, raise the oven temperature.
 Useful, yes—but incomplete.
 In my experience, the most reliable way to bake gluten-free at elevation (especially with clean-label ingredients) is to treat the ingredient list like a set of instructions.
 Gluten-free structure isn’t kneaded into place the way wheat baking is; it’s built from starches, proteins, and binders.
 At altitude, that “structure team” has to work on a tighter schedule.